 We all know this story.
 You’ve got a bowl of fresh fruit.
-There’s bananas in the bowl; some nice and yellow and some brown and mushy.
+There are bananas in the bowl; some nice and yellow and some brown and mushy.
 Somebody grabs a banana from the bowl, but it’s always a yellow one.
-Leaving you with a bunch of over ripe, brown and mushy bananas.
+Leaving you with a bunch of overripe, brown, and mushy bananas.
 Well, that’s perfect, because this recipe for sourdough banana bread needs just those bananas.

 The history of banana bread

-The first written recipes for banana bread started popping up in the 1930s in American cook books.
-Those were pretty dense breads with wheat bran as a filler, which was added because it was cheap and made it a more economical bread during the meager post depression years.
+The first written recipes for banana bread started popping up in the 1930s in American cookbooks.
+Those were pretty dense bread with wheat bran as a filler, which was added because it was cheap and made it a more economical bread during the meager post-depression years.

-A big part of 1940s were during World War II and rationing was real.
-The banana bread of that decade was lean because people would use less eggs and sour milk or buttermilk.
+A big part of the 1940s was during World War II and rationing was real.
+The banana bread of that decade was lean because people would use fewer eggs and sour milk or buttermilk.
 It was just a lot cheaper.
 It was meant to fill your stomach.

 In the 1990s people started to get fancy and use expensive ingredients.
-The banana breads of this era were rich both in fats, nuts and flavor.
+The banana bread of this era were rich both in fats, nuts and flavor.

-At the turn of the millenium people started getting more health conscious and the banana bread recipes from these years turned down the butter, the nuts, and especially the sugar.
+At the turn of the millennium, people started getting more health-conscious and the banana bread recipes from these years turned down the butter, the nuts, and especially the sugar.

 Now as we are closing in on the 2020s this sourdough banana bread recipe seems to be a culinary statement of our time.
-People are trying to make things from scratch and to eat less factory made foods.
+People are trying to make things from scratch and eat less factory-made foods.

 The history in this section is inspired by this article at King Arthur flour.